HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: Although I've mentioned this several times before, I'm super happy to have spent the past month plus learning backend logic.
 That and I'm hoping to find a way to continue to learn and reinforce my understanding of backend logic while I embark on a new journey to learn React.

+## Day 39: February 27, 2018

+**Progress**: Today I solved an advanced MongoDB challenge using Mongoose queries in conjunction with MongoDB query selectors.
+I made progress in The Complete Developers Guide to MongoDB (wrap up tomorrow) and had the pleasure of listening to some amazing code podcasts.

+**Thoughts**: While I've listened to the [Learn to Code with Me](https://learntocodewith.me/podcast/) podcast before, it's been a hot minute since I listened to the podcast or for that matter any code type podcast.
+During my morning commute I came across a podcast tagline that resonated with me; [**HOW TO LEARN TO CODE WHILE WORKING FULL TIME**](https://learntocodewith.me/podcast/learning-to-code-while-working-full-time/).
+It was great to hear that someone similiar to me learns code during their lunch break.
+It was insightful to hear that others who struggle with time or lack thereof are learning to code.
+I made it a point to reach out to both Michael and Laurence to thank them for the content, suggestions, and resources.

 ---
 ### 2018 Projects / Certifications:
 + January 2018: **M001: MongoDB Basics**